Fire and Burning Information

 Bushfire Risk Mitigation Program

 Each year, the Shire reviews and rolls out a bushfire risk mitigation program to reduce the risk of bushfire on Shire land.
+Contractors utilise a range of methods (including mulching, slashing, spraying, hazard reduction burning and more) to carry out the program.

 More information is available on our Mitigation Program webpage.